A prediction and behavioural analysis of machine learning methods for modelling travel mode choice: Theoretical analysis of RUM and ML approaches for obtaining behavioural indicators

 Some \gls{ml} focus exclusively on classification tasks and do not provide estimates of the probability of choosing a certain class.
 Others, even when they provide estimates of the probabilities, are not especially accurate and require calibration.
 To obtain added value from these models, it is necessary to estimate the probabilities accurately.
 Once the parameters of the model (\gls{rum} or \gls{ml}) have been estimated, they are used to obtain the econometric indices that describe the phenomenon under study.
 Several econometric indices are based on probability information (e.g. market shares), other indices use information from the gradient of the probability function (e.g. elasticities) or from the utility function (e.g. \gls{wtp} or \gls{vot}).
 Table \ref{tab:indicators} shows the definition of some of these indices, and the form they take for logit models with linear utilities.
+In this table, the notation $P_i$ is used to refer to the probability $\mathbb{P}(i | \mathbf{x})$.

 In the experiments (Section \ref{sect:experiments}), we consider one of the most important marginal effects, the so called \gls{wtp}, which is often considered in discrete choice modelling (see \cite{McF96}).
 According to behavioural economics, a consumer's \gls{wtp} is the highest price at or below which they will unquestionably purchase one unit of an amenity.
 They are commonly estimated as the ratio of the marginal utility of a particular choice attribute $x_{ik}$ to the marginal utility of income $I_i$ (or other form of economic payment/incentive) (see \cite{RaB20}).
 The mathematical expression of this index is: